Vet Costs and Pet Healthcare in Korea: What Foreign Residents Pay

 Two commonly cited options for after-hours veterinary emergencies in Seoul:

-SNU Veterinary Medical Teaching Hospital (Seoul National University, Gwanak-gu): Operates a dedicated 24-hour emergency center.
+SNU Veterinary Medical Teaching Hospital (Seoul National University, Gwanak-gu): Operates an emergency medical center; call ahead for after-hours availability (02-880-8661/8662).
 This is a university teaching hospital with specialist capability.

 Acris Animal Medical Center (Nonhyeon, Gangnam): Also operates 24-hour service.